rhizomik/BESDUI/Results/Virtuoso/README.md

 **Task 4**.
 [Find products having some specific features and not having one feature](Benchmarks/4.md)

+Virtuoso Facets does not seem to support this task.
+Though it is possible to specify that a property is different from a particular URI, or not int a set of defined URIs, it is not possible to define that a particular URI should not exist.

 **Task 5**.
 [Find products matching two different sets of features](Benchmarks/5.md)

+There does not seem to be a way to define a union of patters with Rhizomer.

 **Task 6**.
 [Find products that are similar to a given product](Benchmarks/6.md)

+There is not a way to get a faceted view of a given product and the relax the restrictions.

 **Task 7**.
 [Find products having a name that contains some text](Benchmarks/7.md)

+The interaction steps are:

+1. Type "waterski..." in the main page search form
+1. Click "Product768".

 **Task 8**.
 [Retrieve in-depth information about a specific product including offers and reviews](Benchmarks/8.md)

 **Task 9**.
 [Give me recent reviews in English for a specific product](Benchmarks/9.md)